phetsims/phet-info/web-dev-intern-setup.md

 3. Update the tomcatmanager credentials for the figaro and simian.
 These are provided by the PhET web developer.
 4. Update git.root to be the absolute file path of the phet/git directory you created on your machine.
 2. Update the ssh credentials for figaro and simian to be your IdentiKey username/password.
-3. the file in the same directory as "build-local.properties"
+3. The file in the same directory as "build-local.properties"